timum-viw/socket.io-client/README.md

 ```
 ##### Supported default events:
 * `connect` - when user is connected to server
-* `disconnected` - when user is disconnected from the server
+* `disconnect` - when user is disconnected from the server

 ### SocketIoClient::emit(event, payload)
 emits an event to the server.